 To enable us to offer our families a wider variety of class times and options we often combine age groups however only those that we know are of a similar developmental ability are grouped together.
-Both Penguin and Possum children are yet to lateralise (their little bodies still work bi-laterally) so this grouping works well.
-Our little Penguins are keen to move but do need constant help from their attending adult wheres the Possums in the group are beginning to attempt activities independently.
+Both Penguin and Koala children are yet to lateralise (their little bodies still work bi-laterally) so this grouping works well.
+Our little Penguins are keen to move but do need constant help from their attending adult wheres the Koalas in the group are beginning to attempt activities independently.

 Walking – 18 months

 Once your little one is walking, they can take part in our Penguins program.
 There is a vast difference between the baby program and our toddler classes and your little person may take a couple of weeks to settle into the new routine – all quite normal.

 This is an exciting time as your little Penguin waddles along – striving to ‘get’ their balance and develop their body awareness.The equipment will offer new challenges – mostly slopes to walk up and down, ladder rungs to walk over, rolling down the wedge and of course posting!